jdart/ElasticSearchProcessWire/README.md

 ### Searching

-The module has a function search() that returns a PageArray;
+The module has a function search() that returns a PageArray.

     $pages = $modules->get('ElasticSearch')->search('foo bar');

 ### Pagination

-Pagination should be possible, you can indicate ranges of results you're interested in and you can get a total number of results so you can generate pagination.
+You can indicate ranges of results you're interested in and you can get a total number of results so you can generate pagination.

     $pages = $modules->get('ElasticSearch')->search('foo bar', $offset, $results_per_page);